Skip to Content

 Brands and places you can look into when buying organic nitrogen

-Organic nitrogen can also be purchased in a ready-made form from various brands, such as nitrogen fertilizers produced by the brands Milorganite, PetraTools, and Burpee.
+Organic nitrogen can also be purchased in a ready-made form from various brands, such as nitrogen fertilizers produced by Milorganite, PetraTools, and Burpee.

-They are also available in-store (local plant supply stores, chains such as Home Depot, etc.) and online retailers (directly from their brand websites or sites such as Amazon).
+They are also available in-store (local plant supply stores, chains such as Home Depot, etc.) and online retailers (directly from their brand websites or sites like Amazon).

 And that’s it!
 After these steps have been completed, wait for the soil and nature to do their thing—no tilling needed, topsoil layer preserved, and soil life enriched and ready to support a healthy, long-living garden.